zdenek-biberle/home-assistant/README.md

         to:
           node: null
           channel: 0
+        gateway: 862525748
         message: Sample Message
 ```

-From is the NodeID of the sender of the message, to will have a node value if direct, or a channel number if the message is directed at the channel.
-You can create conditions in the automation to filter out the incoming messages you want, for example to filter out messages addressed to your node, use this condition with your nodeid.
+From contains the node id of the sender of the message, to will have the node id of the gateway for direct messages, or a gateway channel id if the message is directed at the channel.
+Note that the channel id is dependent on the gateway node, so make sure you are using the proper gateway node when replying using that channel id.

+You can create conditions in the automation to filter out the incoming messages you want or you can directly filter in the trigger.
+For example to filter out messages addressed to your gateway node, use this condition with your node id.

 ```
 {{ trigger.event.data.data.to.node == 862525748 }}